- Harvard University; Smithsonian Institution

 - "Giving Back: Cosmology Applications for Human Society"

-Eric Chaisson is a member of the Harvard-Smithsonian Center for Astrophysics, affiliates with the Harvard College Observatory and Smithsonian Astrophysical Observatory, teaches with the Faculty of Arts and Sciences at Harvard University, and researches with the Smithsonian Institution, Washington.
+Eric Chaisson is a member of the Harvard-Smithsonian Center for Astrophysics.
+He affiliates with the Harvard College Observatory and Smithsonian Astrophysical Observatory, teaches with the Faculty of Arts and Sciences at Harvard University, and researches with the Smithsonian Institution, Washington.
 His scientific program addresses an interdisciplinary study of physical, biological, and cultural phenomena, seeking to understand the origin and evolution of galaxies, stars, planets, life, and society, thereby devising a unifying cosmic-evolutionary worldview of the Universe and our sense of place within it.

 Dr. Chaisson has published nearly 200 papers, studies, and reviews in professional science and other journals.
 He is the author of 12 books, including Cosmic Dawn (1981), awarded the Phi Beta Kappa Prize, the American Institute of Physics Writing Award, and a National Book Award Nomination for distinguished science writing.
 Other books include two works on relativity, a textbook on cosmic evolution, and a co-authored volume outlining the scientific rationale for the United States’ national space policy.
 He is the lead author of Astronomy Today, now in its ninth edition and the most widely used college astronomy textbook in the nation.
 His most recent books are Cosmic Evolution: The Rise of Complexity in Nature (2001) and Epic of Evolution: Seven Ages of the Cosmos (2006).